Ready to launch your podcast but want to make sure that you’ve got all the moving parts in place beforehand?

 When I first launched my podcast over a year ago, my only goal was to be able to connect with other business owners on a deeper level via interviews and also serve as a platform that helps me gain the know, like, and trust factor with my audience.

 I didn’t really think much about how I was going to turn those listeners into anything beyond that though.
-I wish I would have added a lead generation component to my episodes a lot sooner so that I could further connect with my audience beyond showing up on their podcast feed twice a week.
+I wish I would have added a lead generation component to my episodes a lot sooner so that I could further connect with my audience beyond showing up on their podcast feed twice a week so don’t be like me.

 Mistake #2: Not putting out enough episodes on launch day

 One big mistake that I see other podcasters make is launching with just a welcome episode and one additional episode.
-I think that we should launch with at least 3 episodes (not including the welcome episode) to give your audience some content to binge on when your first launch.
+I think that we should launch with at least 3 episodes (not including the welcome episode) to give your audience some content to binge when you first launch.
 You don’t want to build up all of this hype around your launch just to only have one episode for them to listen to.
 Plus this will help boost your downloads from the very beginning as if someone subscribes you’ll get 3 downloads from that person instead of just one.
+So give the people what they want and let them have a couple of episodes when you first launch.

 Mistake #3: Not implementing batch recording prior to launching